liupei404/K3NG/225-Sidetone,-PTT,-and-TX-Key-Lines.md

 The sidetone frequency can be adjusted using the F command in command mode.

+If you wish to have a logic high / low level to key an external sidetone oscillator rather than a square wave output, uncomment this line in your features file:

+    #define OPTION_SIDETONE_DIGITAL_OUTPUT_NO_SQUARE_WAVE

 ### PTT (“Push To Talk”)

 The PTT pins go high whenever code is sent.
 If it’s desired to have the PTT line go high before code is sent or stay high for a period of time after code stops being sent, these lines can be adjusted in keyer_settings.h: